-As Parkinson’s disease is a long-term condition and symptoms worsen over time, it is important that you are in regular contact with your GP and specialist and are able to ask questions or raise concerns when they arise.
+As Parkinson's disease is a long-term condition and symptoms worsen over time, it is important that you are in regular contact with your GP and specialist and are able to ask questions or raise your concerns.
 Your symptoms and treatments should be reviewed regularly.
-Many people find that the specialist support and advice of a Parkinson’s Disease Nurse Specialist is helpful.
+Many people find that the specialist support and advice of a Parkinson's Disease Nurse Specialist is helpful.
 It might also be helpful for you to attend a local support group in your area.

 Brain and Spine Helpline

 0808 808 1000

 Run by neuroscience nurses, providing support and information on all aspects of neurological conditions for patients, their families and carers, and health professionals.